-Maharashtra polls: Nawab Malik loses from Mankhurd, Zeeshan Siddique trailing from Bandra East
+Maharashtra polls: Nawab Malik loses from Mankhurd, Zeeshan Siddique loses from Bandra East

-The Samajwadi Party’s Abu Asim Azmi won the election from the Mankhurd Shivaji Nagar constituency.
+The Samajwadi Party’s Abu Asim Azmi won the election from the Mankhurd Shivaji Nagar constituency while the Uddhav Sena candidate won from Bandra East.

 Former Maharashtra minister Nawab Malik, a member of the Nationalist Congress Party group headed by Deputy Chief Minister Ajit Pawar, lost from the Mankhurd Shivaji Nagar constituency by a margin of nearly 40,000 votes in the Assembly elections in Maharashtra on Saturday, data from the Election Commission showed.